NilanshBansal/Youtube-Search/README.md

 - Start celery worker using `celery -A YoutubeFetch worker -l info`
 - Start celery beat using `celery -A YoutubeFetch beat -l info`

+## Building the Project with Docker
+- Navigate to the project directory in terminal
+- Run `docker-compose up`
+- Access the project at http://localhost:8000